-The original Jack And The Beanstalk, at its heart, a male coming-of-age tale, in a milieu where boys must learn to be the income earners for the females in their family.
+The O.G.
+Jack And The Beanstalk is, at its heart, a male coming-of-age tale, in a milieu where boys must learn to be the income earners for the females in their family.
 You’ve probably also heard theories about what the beanstalk symbolises.
 I think that’s a bit of a stretch.

 CRITIQUE OF CAPITALISM